contentful/slash-developers/apiary/_partials/content-types-description.md

 }
 ```

-And a field containing an array of links to assets is defined like this:
+A field containing an array of links to assets is defined like this:

 ```
 {